 The Journal of Cognition and Neuroethics invites submissions that are not currently under consideration or published elsewhere, either in print or in electronic format.
 The JCN, at this time, can only accept completed work; the editors cannot offer feedback on work in progress.
 We neither encourage nor discourage potential authors to cite previously published works from the JCN in their submissions.
 We are especially interested in examining productive questions and controversies concerning cognition and neuroethics issues widely understood.
 The JCN is an anonymous peer-reviewed journal.
 In order for a manuscript to be considered for publication, the JCN requires the following:

-(1) An MS Word copy of the manuscript with no identifying information of authorship within the manuscript should be submitted below;
+Please submit a MS Word file with no identifying information of authorship within it.

-(2) An accompanying abstract of approximately 200 words and a list of keywords; (3) a cover letter containing contact information, including a mailing and an e-mail address; and
+Please prepare a cover letter containing contact information, including a mailing and an e-mail address, and a brief biography.